tldms1119/Kubernetes-Study-Notes/section-07-state-persistence/persistentVolumeAndClaims.md

 ### 📌 Definition
 A **PersistentVolume(PV)** is a **cluster-wide storage resource** provisioned by an administrator or dynamically by a StroageClass.
 PV exists independently of Pods.

 A **PersistentVolumeClaim(PVC)** is a request for storage by a user or Pod.
 PVC is namespace-scoped and binds to a matching PV.
-PVC-PV Binding is **one-to-one**, but but a PVC can be mounted by multiple Pods in the same namespace.
+PVC-PV Binding is **one-to-one**, but a PVC can be mounted by multiple Pods in the same namespace.

 ### ✅ Key Notes
 - PV is not **namespace-scoped**